Anheuser-Busch brands: LandShark Lager

 LandShark Lager, brewed in Jacksonville, Florida, is a 4.6% ABV launched in 2006 as the house lager for "Jimmy Buffett's Margaritaville" restaurant chain.

 Under a sponsorship deal, Dolphin Stadium, home of the Miami Dolphins, Florida Marlins and the Miami Hurricanes, was renamed "Land Shark Stadium" for the 2009 football season.

+LandShark is brewed in Kitchener, Ontario under licence by Carlsberg Canada.

-Craft Beer Ownership
+Formerly Craft Beer Ownership

 Goose Island Brewery

 Goose Island started in 1988 as a brewpub in Chicago, and opened a separate bottling plant there in 1995.
 The brewery and its beers were purchased by Anheuser-Busch InBev in 2011.
 The Chicago brewery continues to produce and sell small batch beers while their national offerings are made in bulk at various Anheuser-Busch facilities.

 Elysian Brewing Company

 Elysian was founded in Seattle, Washington, in 1995 by Dave Buhler, Joe Bisacca, and Dick Cantwell.
 On January 23, 2015, it was announced that Elysian would be sold to Anheuser-Busch in a deal expected to close within three months.